aamini11/imdbgraph-client/README.md

 ## Deployment

-All changes pushed to master are automatically deployed to production using Vercel.
+All changes pushed to main are automatically deployed to production using Vercel.
 Any changes to a branch other than main are deployed to a staging URL for previewing changes before production.